broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 | reads_per_split | NA | Number of reads by which to split the CRAM prior to alignment. | Int |

 #### Reference files
-Reference files, such as the Hg38- and dbSNP- related files are located in a public google bucket.
+Reference files, such as the hg38- and dbSNP-related files are located in a public google bucket.
 See the [example input configuration file](https://github.com/Ultimagen/warp-private/blob/jukebox-refactor/pipelines/broad/dna_seq/germline/single_sample/ugwgs/input_files/UltimaGenomicsWholeGenomeGermline.inputs.json) for cloud locations.

 ## UG_WGS tasks and tools